 We at InterfaithFamily/Chicago are spending more and more time with parents of adult children who are intermarrying and grandparents whose grandchildren are being raised in interfaith homes.
 The question I hear from them is often about how they can share their own love of Judaism and the family heritage and traditions with their grandchildren.
 We talk about the relationship with their adult children, honoring the decisions they have made and being in respectful dialogue about that.
 We speak about how grandchildren learn through osmosis the Jewish values grandparents live and breathe and will enjoy learning family recipes, participating in holiday celebrations and hearing the stories of their family.

 The goal isn’t to make grandchildren Jewish unless that’s a shared goal with their parents.
 The goal is to love, accept, learn from, honor and celebrate this child for who they are and to show pride in who you are and how you became who you are.
 Will this lead to Jewish continuity?
 That’s in the stars.
 You’ve got your relationship with your children and grandchildren now.
 If there is bonding and togetherness and warm memories and sharing of values, not only will these young souls flourish but those who come into their circles will be enriched.
 If there is positivity and connectedness associated with Judaism, it’s all good.

 My question to you, Chicago area grandparents: What are you doing June 19-21?
 Are your grandchildren done with school and not yet in camp?
-Take the plunge and try a special weekend away with them.
+Take the plunge and try a special weekend away with them at the JCC’s Grandparents Weekend.
 The weekend is filled with programming that will engage children 4-12 years old in fun and meaningful activities.
 There is plenty of time for running around, enjoying the beautiful retreat center, playing games within the structure of the weekend, and also free time downtown when the magic of even more grandparent-grandchildren bonding happens.

 Barb and Denny Kessler with two of their grandkids